chenchs0629/GBA-UBF/README.md

 ## Dataset construct and LAGraph-PolyCMX method
 Please locate the code for generating true value data for urban building functional class in [folder construct_GT/](pipeline/construct_GBA-UBF/construct_GT/) and generating DSM data in [folder generateDSM/](pipeline/construct_GBA-UBF/generateDSM/).
 The code for the LAGraph framework can be found in [folder LAGraph/](pipeline/LAGraph/).
 For PolyCMX code, please refer to the Pix2Poly and CMX code sections.
+The code for the GIS analysis can be found in [folder GIS_ana](pipeline/GIS_ana/).
 The other code in [folder pipeline/](pipeline/) is used for Data preprocessing.

 ## Organizations
 <p align="center">